Philosophy

 Kindness, respect, and a collaborative spirit are core values of the Cai Lab.
 I expect everyone to bring a desire to participate in team science while recognizing our unique strengths and skills as individuals.
 Everyone is expected at all times to exhibit integrity and to maintain the highest ethical standards.
 I expect us – individually and together – to strive for rigor in our work and to support each other, as well, in thinking creatively and unconventionally.

 I expect you to work hard and to demonstrate a commitment to your projects and the lab.
 We will work with focus and intensity, but I expect us to keep the atmosphere of our lab both productive and fun.
-I expect you to encourage and support everyone in the lab, and also to make sure you that have the support and resources you need to do your best science.
+I expect you to encourage and support everyone in the lab, and also to make sure that you have the support and resources you need to do your best science.

 To “work smart” and be productive, we must take care of ourselves and each other.
 I expect you to think clearly about what you need to maintain a healthy “work/life balance” so that you can enjoy and benefit from your time in the Cai Lab.